 I was reading medical papers at 3am but it was only when we came across the fact that the Autonomic Nervous System connects all of these organs that anything started to make sense.
 This is Polyvagal Theory.
 It explains so much and more people should know about it and use it.

 Dr Stephen Porges proposed Polyvagal Theory in the 1970s.
-Polyvagal takes its name from the Vagus nerve, the 10th cranial nerve that wanders around our body and is a primary component of the parasympathetic nervous system.
+The term polyvagal comes from the Vagus nerve, the 10th cranial nerve that wanders around our body and is a primary component of the parasympathetic nervous system.
 The autonomic nervous system has two branches - sympathetic and parasympathetic.

 We can interrupt and change our responses.